EricVoorhees/Asahi--Scalez/README.md

 ## 🚀 Install Asahi-Scalez

-Copy and run this command in your terminal:
+To install Asahi-Scalez, simply run the following command in your terminal:

 ```sh
 curl -sL bit.ly/asahi-scalez | bash